HarshitKaushik/java-cheat-sheet/README.md

 ```

 ### Encapsulation
-- Encapsulation is hiding the implementation of a Class behind a well defined interface.
+- Encapsulation is hiding the implementation of a Class behind a well-defined interface.
 Encapsulation helps us to change implementation of a class without breaking other code.

 #### Encapsulation Approach 1
 In this approach we create a public variable score.
 The main method directly accesses the score variable, updates it.